“You should do it,” they said.

 I’m not saying I’m planning to go out and buy a kayak now, but I can say I wouldn’t be opposed to renting one for a relaxing float on one of the high lakes come summer.
 And for me, that’s a huge step.

 Down the Hatch, Again and Again and (Hiccup!)

 My first steps out of the kayak must have looked like the first steps of a newborn horse.
 A little wobbly to say the least.
 But, I took some confident steps toward the car knowing the “exercise” portion of the day was complete.
 It was, as they say, all over but the drinking.

 And we wouldn’t be doing all that much drinking.
-Yes, we planned to hit all the pubs on the trail, but no, we didn’t plan on having a full beer at each one.
+Yes, we planned to hit many of the pubs on the trail, but no, we didn’t plan on having a full beer at each one.
 A taster (and appetizer) at each would suffice for crossing this final adventure off our 6-pack list.

 We did, though, start off toasting our day with a well-deserved full pint of Bachelor Bitter and a burger at Deschutes Brewery.
-We hit up Bend Brewing Company next, McMenamins, Silver Moon, 10 Barrel, Cascade Lakes Brewing, Worthy….etc. until we had just one stamp left to get.
+We hit up Bend Brewing Company next, McMenamins, Silver Moon, 10 Barrel, Cascade Lakes Brewing, Worthy….etc.

 I was asleep as soon as my head hit the pillow, with my head spinning – not because of the beer, but from thinking of all the reasons I love living in Central Oregon.

 That alarm – in the form of my daughter – came early again the next morning.

 (editors note: This adventure is an extreme example of what awaits you in Central Oregon.
 And while you could, of course, actually do all these things in one day in the spring, the author actually did not.)